Welshpool and Llanfair Light Railway

 The Welshpool and Llanfair Light Railway (W&LLR) (Rheilffordd y Trallwng a Llanfair Caereinion) is a narrow-gauge heritage railway in Powys, Wales.
-The line is around 8.5 mi long and runs westwards from the town of Welshpool (Y Trallwng) via Castle Caereinion to the village of Llanfair Caereinion.
+The line is around 8.5 mi long and runs westwards from the town of Welshpool (Y Trallwng) via Castle Caereinion (Castell Caereinion) to the village of Llanfair Caereinion.

 History

 Early proposals

 The first proposal to connect Llanfair Caerinion and Welshpool by railway was the Llanfair Railway of 1864; this would have been a narrow-gauge line, with a mixed-gauge section where it connected to the Cambrian Railways.
 This proposal was abandoned.
 The next attempt came in 1876 with the promotion of the Welshpool and Llanfair Railway Bill, which proposed a railway along a similar route to the 1864 effort.
 This bill passed through the Houses of Parliament, becoming the Welshpool and Llanfair Railway Act 1877 (40 & 41 Vict. c. ccxxv).
 This attempt failed because the promoters were unable to raise sufficient capital, and was officially abandoned by the Welshpool and Llanfair Railway (Abandonment) Act 1882 (45 & 46 Vict. c. xli).
 In 1886, another Welshpool and Llanfair Railway Bill appeared for a gauge railway on a similar route; this became the Welshpool and Llanfair Railway Act 1887 (50 & 51 Vict. c. clxxxv) which expired unused in 1892, and was officially abandoned by the Welshpool and Llanfair Railway (Abandonment) Act 1892 (55 & 56 Vict. c. ii).